Reading time: 10 min.

 Why is it bad?

-The place of a beard is normally on your face.
-It does not have to cover the entire bottom half of your visage, but it should involve at least a part of it.
+While a beard doesn’t have to cover the entire bottom half of your face, it should involve at least a part of it.
 A neckbeard looks less like facial hair and more like a scarf.
-Moreover, in the past years, the term “neckbeard” has gained negative connotations, as a hairy neck is associated with being unkempt and possessing poor personal grooming skills.
+Moreover, in the past years, the term “neckbeard” has gained negative connotations, as a hairy neck is associated with being unkempt and having poor personal grooming skills.

 Try this instead: The Brett beard